Car Airbags: Saving Lives Yet Causing Serious Injuries To People In Accidents

 - Keep children in the backseats

-- Remember that children are at a high risk for serious injury if they are in a front seat when an airbag inflates
+- Bear in mind that children are at a high risk of serious injury if they are in a front seat when an airbag inflates

-- Keep car seats in the back rows of the car
+- Keep child car seats in the back rows of the car

 - If a child must sit in the front seat of a car, then make sure that you use a booster seat